 How to Grow a Brain Cactus

-You may think you know all about succulent care but you don’t know how to grow a brain cactus.
+You may think you know all about succulent care, but you probably don’t know how to grow a brain cactus.
 Most cactus are sensitive to overwatering and poor drainage, but brain cactus pads will actually trap moisture in the folds and crevasses.
 This can be bad in cultivation where gnats are attracted, and mold and mildew issues can instill rot and kill the plant.
-It is best to water from the base of the container to prevent any moisture from collecting on the body of brain cactus.
+It is best to water from the base of the container to prevent any moisture from collecting on the body of the brain cactus.

 If you wish to propagate the plant, there are some easy methods.
 Use woody stem cuttings and allow the cut end to callus over for a week.
 Then insert the cut end into soilless potting medium, such as lightly moistened sand.

 The other way is to divide the pups away from the parent plant with a clean, sterile knife.
-Each should also be allowed to callus and then planted into cactus mixture.
+Each should also be allowed to callus and then planted into cacti mixture.
 Growing a brain cactus from pups results in quicker establishment and faster blooms.

 Cristata Brain Cactus Care

-As a succulent from arid regions, brain cactus are most sensitive to moisture.
+As a succulent from arid regions, brain cacti are most sensitive to moisture.
 They need to be kept in a dry place with little humidity.
 Excess humidity can do as much damage to the plant as too much water.

 Consider that the region from which they hail is dry most of the year and then characterized by a short drenching rainy season.
 The plants then do most of their growth and flower after the rain followed by a fairly slow growth rate, almost in hibernation, until the next rainy season.

-Place the container in a partially sunny location where the brightest noon day rays can’t burn the plant.
+Place the container in a partially sunny location where the brightest noonday rays can’t burn the plant.
 Allow the surface of the soil to dry to the touch before watering.
 In winter, water half the amount.
 In spring, feed with a dilution of cactus food.